 Each curated seat option includes a high-resolution, full-stadium, panoramic view from that section.
 Navigate to the seat map to see price-vs-location comparisons within amazingly detailed, true-to-life, full-color stadium maps.
 Ticket options animate off-screen as they’re purchased or on-screen as they become available – giving you the only glimpse into real-time availability in the world.

 Once you’ve found the perfect seats, two-tap buying (even after the event starts!) gives you the speed you need to rule the last minute.
 After purchase, Gametime delivers tickets directly to your phone.
 Text your tickets to your crew so that everyone gets in instantly.
 Go from zero to inside in seconds.
 If plans change, no problem – sell your tickets with the push of a button.
 When you’re stuck with paper tickets, snap a quick photo and sell them in seconds.”

 Gametime is a mobile app with 4,338 reviews on the Apple App Store.
-Our estimate is that Gametime is a mid-tier broker in terms of traffic and that it doesn't have as much traffic as sites like SeatGeek.
+Our estimate is that Gametime is a mid-tier broker in terms of traffic and that it doesn't have as much traffic as sites like StubHub and SeatGeek.